 Other Peaks pick, this dog-friendly hilltop stroll will take you across ridges and rugged vistas.
 You can even see Snowdonia from up on high!
 This is a tall, mountainous trail that’s likely recommendable for more experienced walkers.
 However, do make a point to come and check it out!

 Staffordshire pretty much has it all as far as home holiday attractions are concerned.
-However, there is more to the county than Alton Towers and Drayton Manor, as it’s quickly becoming one of the best-loved dog walking regions in this corner of the country.
+However, there is more to the county than Alton Towers and Drayton Manor, as it’s quickly becoming one of the best-loved places to walk your dog in this corner of the country.
 The best dog walks for miles are easy to spot at the Peaks’ edges, or down towards Stafford itself.

-Of course, if you do want to show your pet the sights of Staffs beyond walking trails, there’s lots for you to see and do with them across the county.
-In fact, we have set up a full guide on top attractions for dogs in Staffordshire.
+Of course, if you do want to show your pet the sights of Staffs beyond walking trails, there are lots for you to see and do with them across the county.
+In fact, we have set up a full guide on pet friendly days out in Staffordshire.
 Definitely make a point to read up on that before you head anywhere!

 If you’ve never taken the time to explore Staffs beyond its main attractions, there are stacks of country walks and trails that are begging for you to check out.
 Dog walking in Staffordshire can be breath-taking as well as energising.
 Quite literally – as the hills here are definitely great for those of us who love to really get the blood pumping on our regular walks and strolls.

 Take the time to look for dog friendly Staffordshire cottages your pets will adore or perhaps something more luxurious such as Staffordshire dog friendly hot tub cottage holidays.